Red Velvet Pancakes

 • Milk

-red velvet pancakes on a plate
+red velvet pancakes on a griddle

 How To Make Red Velvet Pancakes

-4. Scoop the batter onto a hot griddle or skillet and cook for 2-3 minutes until tiny bubbles start to form on the stop.
+4. Cook.
+Scoop the batter onto a hot griddle or skillet and cook for 2-3 minutes until tiny bubbles start to form on the stop.
 Flip and then cook for 2 more minutes on the other side.

-red velvet pancakes on a plate
+cooked red velvet pancakes on a plate

 How To Freeze Pancakes